Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 This means that fallen mankind has its own unique perception of experience where reality is temporal, spatial, material, unrighteous, etc.

 A perceptual frame encapsulates a being’s comprehensive way of understanding, interpreting, and experiencing reality, originating from its core intrinsic qualities and capacities.
-Every type of being has their own unique perceptual from, a vantage point from which they view reality.
+Every type of being has their own unique perceptual frame, a vantage point from which they view reality.

 The ability to perceive existence as a different type of being would only be possible if one of two criteria could be met.

-- At least one quality of the being’s nature changed, changing its nature.
-God took on human nature in Christ and therefore has full experiential knowledge of the human perceptual frame.
+1. At least one intrinsic quality of the being’s nature changed, changing its nature.
+Mankind cannot change its own nature and is therfore locked within its own perceptual frame.

-- The being possesses a quality within its nature that enables it to perceive as other beings would.
-The quality of omniscience surely enables God to fully comprehend a human perceptually frame both intellectually and perceptually.
+1. The being possesses a quality within its nature that enables it to perceive as other beings would.
+Mankind possesses no such quality.

-Premise 5: Fₓ→Dₓ
+Predestination Vs Free Will Resolution Premise 5: Fₓ→Dₓ

 Beings With Different Perceptual Frames Define Terms Differently